 Malene Sorensen is almost grown up, 19 years old, has moved away from home.
 Inside she remains a little girl.
 If you know the fascination of what goes on inside the head of a little child that sits banging a

 I’m very happy to share with you that I have been nominated for this year’s Press Photography of the Year in Denmark.
 The winners will be announced on Friday March 6th.

 I’ve finally updated updated my website with new pictures!
 Check out the People and Places, Stories and Tear Sheets sections.

 It is almost 1000 years ago that the Vikings roamed the earth.
 But they are still around.
 Every year they travel to Scandinavia from all over the world – from Germany, USA, France, Australia, Italy.
-They participate in Viking markets, drink mead, fight with swords, produce authentic handicrafts and enjoy the life of times long past.
+They participate in Viking markets,

 I’ve been nominated in this year’s Danish Press Photography of the Year.
 The full list of nominees is available here.
 The award ceremony will take place on March 1st.

 I’m thrilled to announce that I will be working at the Danish newspaper Berlingske from September 1st!
 Also, my story AfriChina is now shown in Øksnehallen, Copenhagen, as part of the Personal Projects group exhibition.
 Hope to see you there…

 China’s appetite for Africa is insatiable.
 Everywhere on the continent the Chinese are building roads, hospitals and schools; they mine for copper, pump up oil, start up production facilities and sell Chinese goods.
 In copper-rich Zambia in Southern Africa China